TOR PUBLISHING GROUP

 (she/her)

-I’ve been with Tor Publishing Group since 2017, where I have the privilege of working with bestselling and award-winning authors like Joe Abercrombie, Cixin Liu, Veronica Roth, Ryka Aoki, and Olivie Blake.
+I’ve been with Tor Publishing Group since 2017, where I have the privilege of working with bestselling and award-winning authors like Joe Abercrombie, Cixin Liu, Veronica Roth, Ryka Aoki, Olivie Blake, and Travis Baldree.
 I am looking for adult SFF for our Tor list, and below are just a few of the elements I’d love to see in my next reads —

-Dark contemporary fantasy with clear writing, instantly compelling voice, and high intensity pacing like in Sunyi Dean’s The Book Eaters, V. E. Schwab’s Vicious, and Scott Hawkins’s The Library at Mount Char.
+Dark contemporary fantasy with clear writing, instantly compelling voice, and high intensity pacing.

 Epics that have All The Stuff — wizards! gods! monsters! thieves! legends! curses! journeys! betrayals! awakenings! the whole high fantasy shebang — yet feel wholly original, like in A.K.
 Larkwood’s The Unspoken Name, Jenn Lyons’s The Ruin of Kings, and Nicholas Eames’s Kings of the Wyld.